 I am in one of the high-risk groups but have been diagnosed with cancer in the past.
 Is low-dose CT lung screening appropriate for me?

 It depends.
 In some cases, low-dose CT lung screening will not be appropriate, such as when your doctor is already following your cancer with CT scan studies.
 Your doctor will help determine if low-dose CT lung screening is right for you.

 Do I need to have a low-dose CT lung screening exam every year?

-It is recommended you receive a yearly low-dose CT lung screening until the age of 80 if you are identified as high risk.
-Please contact your healthcare provider to obtain an order.
+It is recommended you receive a yearly low-dose CT lung screening until the age of 80 if you are identified as high risk for lung cancer.
+Please contact your health care provider to obtain an order.